kyle-stanhouse/cpp_capstone/README.md

 **Criteria:** _The project uses Object Oriented Programming techniques._\
 **Meets Specifications:** _The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks._
 **Explanation:** There are now two classes that contain the necessary nodes, services, and callbacks, namely ProcessImage and DriveBot.
-Each contains class attributes and methods.
+Each contains class attributes and methods and is separated into header and source files.

 **Criteria:** Classes use appropriate access specifiers for class members.\
 **Meets Specifications:** All class data members are explicitly specified as public, protected, or private.\